shashankag14/mlops-template/README.md

 At the end, we get a server of our own (eg. `https://luminous-eagerness-production.up.railway.app/docs`) which could be accessed to run the ML app via web interface.

 ## CI/CD
 We use [CircleCI](https://circleci.com/product/) as the CI/CD platform in the project.
-The other alternatives for CI/CD platfforms include Jenkins, GitLab CI and Travis CI, which are equally good.
+This tool helps in automating the training, testing and deployment of the model in the cloud.
+It provides a seemless CI/CD by avoiding the use of commands via local terminal, instead runs the commands using the CirleCI configuration file.
+This leads to a minimal usage of manual labor in intergation and deployment and ultimately reduces the chances of error.
+(The other alternatives for CI/CD platfforms include Jenkins, GitLab CI and Travis CI, which are equally good.)